Martinez Canyon Rockhouse: Hiking Trail

 Apparently, Jack Miller built a road up the canyon, back in the day, but it washed out in a big flood in 1976.
 Now Access to the "Martinez Canyon Trail" trailhead starts at Van Buren and 68th Ave. into the base of the canyon.
-It is a 20 Mile out-and-back Trail following a stream into eventually reaching the stone cabin, along the trail there are ancient Cahuilla Village remains.
+It is a 20-mile out-and-back Trail following a stream into eventually reaching the stone cabin.
 Inside the Cabin Hikers who make the voyage leave their names on a Paper sheet inside the structure and sometimes may camp inside where two beds remain.